Man with back turned looking out window at mountains behind bathroom counter.

 2. Melt the coconut oil and add the essential oils.

-3. Slowly add the oil mixture into the dry ingredients until they form a paste.
+3. Slowly add the oil mixture to the dry ingredients until they form a paste.

 4. Place in a small jar or old deodorant stick and allow it to cool and solidify before using.